abbbi/qmpbackup/README.md

  qmpbackup --help
 ```

-for more information and commands.
+for more information and possible functions.

 Limitations
 -----------